 As the Executive Director and CEO of Poly Auction Macau, could you tell us a bit about the company’s history?

 Poly Auction Macau Limited was founded in 2015 by Poly Auction Hong Kong Limited and its partner in Macau, Chiu Yeng Culture Limited.
 Poly Auction Macau aims to become Macau’s most dynamic auction house and best communicator of art and culture, as well as a leading force in the continuous development of Macau’s cultural industry.

-The first two editions were a great success and we will continue to work hard to meet with expectations.
+The first two editions were a great success and we will continue to work hard to meet expectations.
 Now on the third edition, we are more and more familiar with the taste of Macau collectors and we can fine tune which pieces to present to our market.
-For the first time, we are including western artists and we have included more figures which is also something new and you seldom see in auction houses.
+For the first time, we are including western artists and we have included more figures which is also something new and seldom seen in auction houses.

 Looking back, all three editions have always featured collector’s pieces, some incredibly valuable and rare.
 How and where do you acquire these pieces?

 We get them from various different art collectors as well as the artists themselves across the region.
 Often, these collectors or artists might not be willing to auction these valuable and rare pieces.
 To invite them to auction their collection or art pieces is like an in-depth exchange – an understanding of creative concept and the thoughts behind the artist or the collectors’ collection and how to pass them on.